refinedmods/refinedstorage2/doc/architecture/decision/001-multi-loader-architecture.md

 ## Decision

-Refined Storage 2 will have a modular structure with a module per modloader.
+Refined Storage will have a modular structure with a module per modloader.

 There will be a common module, and most code should reside in there.
 The modloader specific (platform) modules should be reserved for platform specific functionality, like registration, networking, etc.

-The module naming follows the standard of `refinedstorage2-platform-{name}`.
+The module naming follows the standard of `refinedstorage-platform-{name}`.

 ## Consequences